dmytro/shell.cr/README.md

 # shell

-Small simplistic wrapper for executing shell commands in Crystal:
+Small simplistic helper class for executing shell commands in Crystal:

-- run command, exit
+- run command,
-- if it fails
+- exit if it fails,
-- return STDOUT of the command.
+- return STDOUT of the command;
+- optionally
+  - allow to ignore failure
+  - return STDERR of failed command.

 ## Installation